TimeWalkOrg/BeforeVancouver/README.md

 2. Open Unity
 3. Choose "Open" and find the folder "BeforeVancouver - Unity Project" on your hard drive.
 It should then open into Unity.

-We are recreating this Squamish village as of 1800 CE
+We are recreating this Squamish village as of 1800 CE:

 ![Map](https://github.com/TimeWalkOrg/BeforeVancouver/blob/master/Sun'ahk%20Map.jpg)